Get,

 2. Causes of Low MPV

-On the flip side, a low MPV (less than 8 femtoliters) hints that your platelets are mostly old.
-This is because the production of new platelets in your bone marrow has slowed down.
+A low MPV indicates that your platelets are mostly old or small in size.
+This is because the production of new platelets in your bone marrow has slowed down4.
 Some common causes of low MPV are as follows.

 Implications of High and Low MPV Results